wayfair-incubator/aux-eng-playbook/src/docs/goals.md

 featured: ./images/featured/goals.png
 ---

-## AuxEng Program High-Level Goals
+## Aux Eng Program High-Level Goals

-AuxEng is an internal consulting program structure which helps platform teams get significantly closer to the teams they enable.
+Aux Eng is an internal consulting program structure which helps platform teams get significantly closer to the teams they enable.
 This often helps the platform team [identify previously unknown opportunities](platforms/) to improve other teams' effectiveness.
 In other cases, it can be useful to debug a team's